Herb gardens provide a plentiful supply of fresh flavorings for pennies to the dollar compared to grocery-store herbs.

 Using it: Lavender is often used in soaps, sleep pillows, and potpourri, but the flowers are also used for flavoring in desserts, baked goods, and beverages.
 Stems are useful in crafts and decorating.
 Equally good fresh and dried.

-Tip: To keep the vegetable and herb gardens weed free, apply Organic Preen Vegetable Garden Weed Preventer.
+Tip: To keep the vegetable and herb gardens weed free, apply Preen Natural Vegetable Garden Weed Preventer.
 This will stop weed seeds from germinating for about 4 weeks, enough time for young transplants to become established without weed competition.
 It can be applied when plants are two to three inches tall and have a set of true leaves.
 Do not use on newly seeded areas.